ksator/openconfig-demo-with-juniper-devices/README.md

 The published versions of OpenConfig modules can be found at https://github.com/openconfig/public/tree/master/release/models

 ## Lab topology
 There are two Juniper routers.
 There are directly connected between them.
+The Openconfig modules are alreday installed on our two devices.

 ## Automation